adismort14/GDP-backend/README.md

 # GDP - backend

 This is the backend for the GDP - Github Dependency Parser Project built using Flask framework in Python.
-The backend has currently being hosted on Koyeb.
+The backend has being hosted on Koyeb.

 ## Instructions